ToniYenC11/ToniYenC11/README.md

 ## About Me

 I am an electronics engineering graduate with an extensive experience in AI Engineering and Software Engineering primarily in python.
-I am an associate certified Data Engineer who made contributions with the Department of Science adn Technology - Advanced Science and Technology Institute (DOST-ASTI) working on a cervical cancer detection through a cheap method using acetic acid, to be deployed in far to reach places in the Philippines.
+I am an associate certified Data Engineer who made contributions with the Department of Science and Technology - Advanced Science and Technology Institute (DOST-ASTI) working on a cervical cancer detection through a cheap method using acetic acid, to be deployed in far to reach places in the Philippines.
 I enjoy tackling actual scientific and business problems, not just those that are already tackled through large systems, but even the niche and smaller ones that are often overlooked.

 ---
 ## 🔧 Technologies and Tools